-To date, Malta has adopted a refundable tax system whereby tax paid by a trading company is, generally, refunded in no small extent to the shareholder upon the distribution of a dividend.
-There are many available refund mechanisms, but the most popular is perhaps the 6/7th refund.The shareholder of a Maltese trading company can receive 6/7th of the tax paid by the company on most of its trading income.
+Malta has a unique refundable tax system whereby tax paid by a trading company is, generally, refunded to the shareholder upon the distribution of a dividend.
+There are different rules governing the refunds but it is the 6/7th refund that is most frequently applied and which is the basis of the economic model built around this legislation.The shareholder of a Maltese trading company can receive 6/7th of the tax paid by the company on most of its trading income.
 This refund system is payable to both resident and non-resident shareholders, and applies to the dividends derived from all companies, irrespective of the activity exercised or source (both local and foreign) of the income derived by such distributing companies, bar some exceptions such as dividends derived from profits generated through immovable property situated in Malta.